The Summerland Amateur Radio Club Inc. is a NSW incorporated association – number INC9874412 of 10/05/2000. The club’s ABN is 33 691 883 608.

 Who are the members?

 We are primarily amateur radio enthusiasts.
-Full members are licensed amateur (“ham”) operators, with an official callsign issued by the licensing authority of the country in which they operate.
-Associate members are non-licensed persons with an interest in radio and electronics.
-Ages range from school-age to old-age.
-There are as of November 2016, 65 financial members.
+Members are mostly licensed amateur (“ham”) operators, with an official callsign issued by the licensing authority of the country in which they operate, or persons interested in radio and electronics, such as shortwave listeners.
+There are as of August 2023, 40 financial members.
 Most come from the Northern Rivers region of New South Wales, Australia, but we do have some ‘DX’ members from interstate and overseas.

 Where are we ?

 The clubrooms are at 412 Richmond Hill Road, Richmond Hill, about a 10 minute drive east of Lismore.
-We use repeater sites near Lismore, Byron Bay and Woodburn.
+We use repeater sites near Lismore and Woodburn and on Mount Nardi.

 The club services the North East corner of NSW, extending roughly south to Yamba and Grafton, north to Byron Bay, west to Tenterfield and east to the Pacific Ocean.
 A number of members come from outside this general region.